-- A. No measurement shall be made for this item. - B. Payment shall be made at this lump sum price named in the Bid Schedule, which shall constitute full compensation for preparatory work, operations in mobilizing, surveying, layout and field staking, staking of Right-of-Way adjacent to proposed work areas prior to the start of construction in coordination with public outreach and notification including messages boards, bonds and insurance, as-built drawings, silt barriers, and inlet protection including, but not limited to, those operations necessary for the movement of personnel, equipment, supplies and incidentals to the project site, for establishment of temporary facilities, cost of bonds, permits, required insurance and other preconstruction expenses necessary for the start of the work.
+- A. Measurement for General Requirements will be on a lump sum basis. - B. Payment shall be made at this lump sum price named in the Bid Schedule, which shall constitute full compensation for preparatory work, surveying, layout and field staking, staking of Right-of-Way adjacent to proposed work areas prior to the start of construction in coordination with public outreach and notification, bonds and insurance, silt barriers, and inlet protection including, but not limited to, those operations necessary for the movement of personnel, equipment, supplies and incidentals to the project site, for establishment of temporary facilities, cost of bonds, permits, required insurance and other preconstruction expenses necessary for the start of the work.
 Contractor shall be limited to a maximum of ten percent (10.0%) of the total bid price for General Requirements.